shashankatthaluri/Covid-19-vaccine-analysis/README.md

 ## Repository Structure 📂

-- `data/`: Contains datasets used for analysis.
+- `.csv/`: Contains datasets used for analysis.
-- `scripts/`: Houses scripts for data processing and analysis.
-- `results/`: Stores visualizations and findings.
+- `.ipynb/`: Stores code, visualizations and findings.

 ## How to Contribute 🤝🚀